danielefdf/blip/README.md

     a14xyz90abcdef.
     ```

+    ON MAINFRAMES
+    - files must be in native EBCDIC encoding

+    ON WINDOWS
-    - data can be in ASCII or EBCDIC encoding.
+    - plain data files can be in ASCII encoding
+    - files with signed, comp, comp-3 fields must be in EBCDIC encoding (binary transfer)

 - copy